A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 Some of the sessions or pageviews, which are selected by a formal attribute (for example, the number of pages viewed).

 It is also a Yandex.Metrica tracking unit, i.e., a container for collecting all information about sessions on your website.

 A session in which a goal was completed.

 A numerical value calculated for the goal specified in the report.
 This amount can be the total or average.
 For example, conversions are calculated as the total of all values, and conversions per user are calculated as the average value.

 A Yandex.Metrica report that specifies a previously created goal.
 The report shows conversion metrics that are calculated for the specified goal.

 - A user who meets the condition set in the goal parameters.

-- The site user ID assigned by the site owner.
-It is used for transmitting user parameters and for tracking offline conversions.
+- The website user ID assigned by the website owner.
+It is used for transmitting user parameters and tracking offline conversions.